juroimoh/Dangan/README.md

 This project uses Pygame 2.6.1, and coded using Python version 3.9.

-Install required dependencies using the following command.
+Install required dependencies by running the following command.

 ```
 pip install -r requirements.txt